groupultra/sdk-public/docs/source/module_moobius.utils.rst

   Raises:
     (this function does not raise any notable errors)

 .. _moobius.utils.to_char_id_list:

 to_char_id_list
 ---------------------------------------------------------------------------------------------------------------------
 to_char_id_list(c)

 Converts the input to a list of character_ids, designed to accept a wide range of inputs.
   Parameters:
-    c: The This can be one of many things:
+    c: This can be one of many things:
         A Character (returns it's id as one-element list).
         A string (assumes it's an id wraps it into a one element list).
         A list of Characters (extracts the ids).